-Responsible growth is both a priority and a tool for shaping the university's long-range strategic planning in support of the academic mission.
-The suite of efficiency and conservation programs implemented by the Department of Sustainability and Energy Management and its partners across campus illustrates the breadth of our commitment to reducing the footprint of every individual on campus.
-We continue to analyze the effectiveness of these sustainability programs and identify opportunities for further improvement.
+The efficiency and conservation programs illustrated in this annual report underscore the breadth of the commitment by the Department of Sustainability and Energy Management and more than 35 academic and operations departments to reduce the collective footprint of our campus.
+We continue to measure and analyze the effectiveness of our sustainability programs to gain insight and identify opportunities for further improvement.